Thailand Travel Mistakes

 These customs aren’t difficult to follow, and Thai people deeply appreciate visitors who make an effort.

-Overpacking Your Suitcase
+Overpacking Your Suitcase:

 Many travelers arrive in Thailand with huge suitcases full of clothes and gear they never use.

 Thailand is extremely traveler-friendly, and almost anything you need can be bought locally for a very affordable price.
+Night markets in Chiang Mai sell quality lightweight clothing for 200–500 THB (~$5.70–$14) per item.
+Laundry services are everywhere, even on small islands, at 40–80 THB (~$1.15–$2.30) per kilogram.

 Instead of overpacking, bring:

-- Comfortable walking shoes
+- Comfortable walking shoes and a pair of slip-on sandals

-- A universal power adapter
+- A universal power adapter (Thailand uses Type A, B, and C sockets)

-Only Visiting the Most Famous Tourist Areas
+Only Visiting the Tourist Areas:

 Thailand’s famous destinations are popular for good reason.
 Bangkok’s temples, Chiang Mai’s mountains, and the southern islands’ beaches are truly spectacular.